Prospects look dim for Yemeni peace talks

-The United Nations envoy to Yemen, Ismail Ould Cheikh Ahmed, has said the talks can end more than two months of conflict that has killed almost 2,600 people, and save the Arabian Peninsula country from permanent division.
+The United Nations envoy to Yemen, Ismail Ould Cheikh Ahmed, has said the talks can end over two months of conflict that has killed almost 2,600 people, and save the Arabian Peninsula country from permanent division.

 But he also said on Friday that the sides would initially not even sit at the same table."All the parties are still barricaded behind their positions and continue to bet on war rather than a political settlement," said Abdel-Bari Taher, a Yemeni analyst.